Phillip Island Grand Prix Circuit

 The Phillip Island Grand Prix Circuit is a motor racing circuit located near Ventnor, on Phillip Island, Victoria, Australia.
-The current circuit was first used in 1956.
+The current circuit was first used in 1952.

+Along with The Bend Motorsport Park in South Australia, the 4.448 km long island circuit is one of two race tracks in Australia to carry a FIM Category A track licence which allows for the highest level of motorcycle racing, MotoGP.
+Phillip Island also carries an FIA Grade 3 track licence.

 History

-Road circuit
+Road Circuit

 Motor racing on Phillip Island began in 1928 with the running of the 100 Miles Road Race, an event which has since become known as the first Australian Grand Prix.
 It utilised a high speed rectangle of local closed-off public roads with four similar right hand corners.
 The course length varied, with the car course approximately 6 mi per lap, compared to the motorcycle circuit which was approximately 10 mi in length.
 The circuit was the venue for the Australian Grand Prix through to 1935 and it was used for the last time on 6 May 1935 for the Jubilee Day Races.

 A new 3.312 mi triangular circuit utilising the pit straight from the original rectangular course was subsequently mapped out and first used for the Australian Race Drivers' Cup on 5 November 1935.
 The final car event on the circuit was held on Cup Day (1 November) 1938 and the final motorcycle race meeting was conducted on 30 January 1940.

 Significant events staged at the Phillip Island road circuit included: